 Take a Deeper Look at Your Business

-If you’d like an experience somewhat like Shark Tank, led by an insightful investor who, while sharing certain physical characteristics of Mr. O’Leary, has a heart more like Robert Herjavec’s, you might want to consider investing in my Bootstrapper’s Boot Camp for Creative Entrepreneurs.
-It’s a one year program that provides the insight, the training, and the resources for running your creative practice more like a startup, and less like a passion project.
+If you’d like an experience somewhat like Shark Tank, led by an insightful investor who, while sharing certain physical characteristics of Mr. O’Leary, has a heart more like Robert Herjavec’s, you might want to consider my mentoring program that provides the insight, the training, and the resources for running your creative practice more like a startup, and less like a passion project.